 If your garden is as important to you as spares are to us, then do I have something to get you as excited as a mouse in a cheese shop – garden watering tips!
 Garden watering tips galore!

-When you’re struggling for space in the shed then a hose reel might just be one item too many, fortunately there’s a far easier solution that will stop your hosepipe becoming a tangled mess.
+- When you’re struggling for space in the shed then a hose reel might just be one item too many.
+Fortunately, there’s a far easier solution that will stop your hosepipe from becoming a tangled mess.
 Drive a hollow stake into a quiet corner of the garden and use this to coil the hose around.
 When the hose is fully wrapped around the stake you can simply rest the spray nozzle in the end.
 This way as soon as your plants are thirsty, you are always ready to go!

 - If you’re concerned about wasting water but you don’t want your beloved tulips wilting before their time, then there are a few simple tips to try.
 Always do the watering either late in the evening or early morning, this ensures the water doesn’t evaporate away in the heat of the day before it reaches the roots.
 Also, weed around plants regularly to stop those garden pests soaking up all the water and leaving your flowers parched.

 As these tips prove, there’s a lot more to being water-wise in the garden than simply fitting a water butt.
 If you have any handy watering tips of your own then we would love to hear about them.